sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

 The first argument to the `os.system` call is already modeled as a sink in CodeQL.
 All sinks that lead to command exection are of type `SystemCommandExecution`, and you can query any Python codebase for these sinks.
 There are more similar types for other vulnerabilties, which can be found in the [`Concepts`](https://github.com/github/codeql/blob/main/python/ql/lib/semmle/python/Concepts.qll) module.

-:lightbulb: This is very interesting for security researchers - using the sinks, we can easily see what potentially dangerous functionality a project has, and review its usage.
+:bulb: This is very interesting for security researchers - using the sinks, we can easily see what potentially dangerous functionality a project has, and review its usage.

 <details>
 <summary>Hints</summary>